-In 1777, a chemistry professor in France, Mr. Macquer was burning a gas in air.
+In 1777, a chemistry professor in France, Mr. Pierre-Joseph Macquer was burning a gas in air.
 He saw a strange phenomena.
-On a dish held above the burning gas, a liquid was being formed on its lower surface.
-Let us call this burning gas "A".
-Mr. John Warltire in England also observed the same phenomena.
-Four years later, an English priest, Dr. Priestly observed the same phenomena again.
+On a dish held above the burning gas, a liquid was being formed on its lower surface. (refer Figure 1) Let us call this burning gas A. Mr. John Warltire in England also observed the same phenomena.
+Four years later, an English priest, Dr. Joseph Priestly observed the same phenomena again.
 He wondered if this liquid was X and if it was being produced by burning of gas A or coming from some other source.
 So he told it to his friends.
-At least three persons in Europe found this observation new and did experiments on it as described in Figure 2- Mr. Cavendish (a physicist in England), Mr. James Watt (an Engineer in Scotland), and Mr. Antoine Lavoisier (a tax collector and scientist in France).
+At least three persons in Europe found this observation new and did experiments on it as described in Figure 2- Mr. Henry Cavendish (a physicist in England), Mr. James Watt (an engineer in Scotland), and Mr. Antoine Lavoisier (a tax collector and a chemist in France).